-As part of the sociology and anthropology student experience, students are eligible for scholarships through the McNair Scholars Program.
+As part of the sociology and anthropology student experience, students are eligible for fellowships through the McNair Scholars Program.
 Students may also participate in honor societies and often earn awards for their achievements in the department and in our greater world.

 The McNair Scholars Program, named after the late physicist and Challenger astronaut Ronald E. McNair, prepares students for doctoral studies through involvement in research and other scholarly activities.

 The program, funded by a U.S. Department of Education grant, offers academic counseling, mentoring, research opportunities, seminars, paid summer internships, and graduate admissions guidance.
 Visit the sociology and anthropology department office for more information on the program and how to apply.

 McNair Scholar Victoria Abila, also an anthropology major and student worker in the department.

 Dr. Michael Kearl was a Trinity professor from 1977-2015, influencing generations of Trinity students.
 He was a gifted teacher, spirited colleague, and a nationally recognized expert on the sociology of death and dying, time, the family, and social gerontology.

 His family started a scholarship fund that continues his legacy of supporting aspiring sociologists.
 Full-time undergraduate students enrolled at Trinity who have enrolled in a sociology course may apply for the award amount of $3,500 to off-set the cost of expenses incurred at Trinity.
 To apply, students must write a statement detailing their intention to pursue sociology beyond Trinity, and obtain a letter of support from a member of the sociology and anthropology department.
 Awards are made annually in early January.